 Lisa Fletcher has co-written Island Genres, Genre Islands with Ralph Crane.
-It will be the first volume in Rowman & Littlefield's 'Rethinking the Island' series and will focus on four genres--crime fiction, the spy thriller, popular romance, and fantasy--to show that genre is fundamental to both the textual representation of real and imagined islands and to actual knowledges and experiences of the 'geospace' of islands.
-The book will offer broad, comparative readings of the significance of islandness in each of the four genres as well as detailed case studies of major authors and texts.
+It is the first volume in Rowman & Littlefield's 'Rethinking the Island' series and focuses on four genres--crime fiction, the spy thriller, popular romance, and fantasy--to show that genre is fundamental to both the textual representation of real and imagined islands and to actual knowledges and experiences of the 'geospace' of islands.
+The book offers broad, comparative readings of the significance of islandness in each of the four genres as well as detailed case studies of major authors and texts.
 These include chapters on Agatha Christie's islands, the role of the island in 'Bondspace,' the romantic islophilia of Nora Roberts's Three Sisters Island trilogy, and the archipelagic geography of Ursula Le Guin's Earthsea.

 Out on 1 February 2017 from Baylor was Kecia Ali's Human in Death: Morality and Mortality in J. D. Robb's Novels.

 Through close readings of more than fifty novels and novellas published over two decades, Ali analyzes the ethical world of Robb’s New York circa 2060.
 Ali explores Robb’s depictions of egalitarian relationships, satisfying work, friendships built on trust, and an array of models of femininity and family.
 At the same time, the series’ imagined future replicates some of the least admirable aspects of contemporary society.
 Sexual violence, police brutality, structural poverty and racism, and government surveillance persist in Robb’s fictional universe, raising urgent moral challenges.
 So do ordinary ethical quandaries around trust, intimacy, and interdependence in marriage, family, and friendship.